Built to Build: Blog

 Once you know how a subcontractor prices his work, then provide him with a scope of work based on that format.

 Instead of asking your plumber to come out and take a look at the job and give you a price, tell him how many fixtures he is going to rough in, what you think the set out will be, and how much rerouting he is going to do.

-When you clearly communicate the scope of work to your subcontractor, then you can ensure that you are getting pricing for the complete scope of work you have discussed and this eliminates the “I didn’t have that in my price” conversation that often comes up once you are under contract with the owner.
+When you clearly communicate the scope of work to your subcontractor, you can ensure you are getting pricing for the complete scope of work you have discussed.
+This eliminates the “I didn’t have that in my price” conversation that often comes up once you are under contract with the owner.

 But no one is perfect, and some things may get missed.
 That’s why the next step is so vital to this system.

 No matter how good your data is, you always want to make sure your subcontractor quotes the work based on the plans and specifications of the job.
 You should be able to look at the plans and get a rough idea of the price, but you want to ensure your subcontractors always base their quotes or proposals on the plans and specifications.
 Review the plans and specifications with your subcontractors.
 You will get even more information for your database when you discuss the details of the project and learn how they price their work.